m1rp/11ty-blog/src/posts/books-2020.md

 author          : Sam
-tags            : [writing, reading, pessimism] categories      : [Books] introduction    : looking back on this year and what I read. date            : "2020-12-18"
+tags            : [writing, reading, pessimism] categories      : [Books] introduction    : This started out as a light hearted recap of what I read and quickly devolved into a bit of a train wreck.
+Sorry. date            : "2020-12-18"
 ---

 I Started this year by making a short list of things I wanted to accomplish in the following 12 months.
 I did this in the before times.
 Simpler times when no one was expecting a pandemic and a year's worth of lockdown.

 One of my goals was to read more.
 I originally set a goal that wouldn't be too hard to acheive but that would still force me to change my reading habits: finish reading 12 books in the year, at least 50% of them not written by men.
 I had 2 books carried over from the previous year, but reading one book a month seemed like a nice pace.
 The real difficulty would be adding some diversity.
 A couple of years ago, my wife decided that for a set amount of time she'd make an effort to read books exclusively written by women and she got a lot out of the experience.
 It's about supporting women authors, changing perspective and reading different types of books.
 So thanks to her experience I decided to do something similar, albeit not to the same extent.
 My excuse is that I already had several books by blokes in my queue.
 In reality, if you'd have asked me to name 5 non-male authors I don't think I'd have managed, so the idea of completly discarding my references was unsettling.